cbbn00/SeLoadDriverAbuse/README.md

 # SeLoadDriverAbuse

-Pre-compiled binaries to exploit SeLoadDriver privilege in x64 based Windows Systems.
+Pre-compiled binaries to exploit SeLoadDriver privilege for privilege escalation in x64 based Windows Systems.

 Upload the two binaries along with the Capcom.sys driver to the victim machine.